newrelic/infra-integrations-sdk/docs/tutorial.md

 2) "127.0.0.1"
 ```

-To add this to our integration we can update the `populateInventory` function:
+To add this to our integration we can use the `queryRedisConfig` function and add the items using `SetInventoryItem`:
 ```go
 // ...
 // code for creating the integration and entity omitted